go-co-op/gocron-gorm-lock/CONTRIBUTING.md

 - Do a quick search of the existing issues to make sure the bug isn't already reported
 - Try and make a minimal list of steps that can reliably reproduce the bug you are experiencing
-- Collect as much information as you can to help identify what the issue is (project version, configuration files, etc)
+- Collect as much information as you can to help identify what the issue is (project version, configuration files, etc.)

 ## Suggesting Enhancements